microsoft/pxt-adafruit/docs/projects/lucky-wheel/code.md

 ## Step 2

-Next, create a variable named "delay" and set it equal to 0.
+Next, create a variable named `delay` and set it equal to 0.
 This variable will control the delay at each step of the animation.

 ```blocks
 let delay = 0